 Keep in mind that A CERTIFICATION IS NOT REQUIRED to have a service dog.

 Any organization or company that tells you that your dog needs to be

-"registered" or "certified" is very mistaken.
+"registered" or "certified" is misleading you.
 With that being said, it

-is neccessary for the individual to have a legitimate disability and
+is necessary for the individual to have a legitimate disability and

 for the dog to be service task trained.
 An emotional support dog does

 not qualify as a psychiatric service dog.
 An emotional support dog is

 a dog that does not perform tasks specific to their owners disability